Russian Chicken With Walnut Sauce Recipe

 - 1/2 cup cilantro, For the sauce

-- Salt, to taste, For the sauce
+- Salt, to taste, For the sauce and with the chicken

 - First, marinate the chicken.
 Rub in salt and pepper into the chicken.
 Combine 3/4 cup of the lemon juice, olive oil, 3 cloves garlic, 8 sprigs tarragon, and some salt and pepper additional into a casserole dish or some other shallow vessel.